jacktoncelli/Goldbachs-Conjecture/README.md

 ------------------------------------------------------------------

 There are definitely many ways to further improve the efficiency of this project, both big and small, and I am absolutely open to all suggestions!
-I would love to learn more about mkaing efficient and better algorithms, and please let me know of any ideas!
+I would love to learn more about making efficient and better algorithms, and please let me know of any ideas!